Marinid Tombs, the Mysterious Necropolis of Fez

 photography by: Omri Westmark

-A single wall is the only thing which remains of this former tomb
+A single wall is all that remains of this former tomb

 photography by: Omri Westmark